haskell-serbia/tutorials/dependent_types.md

   True -> show y -- if x is True then y ~ Int
   False -> y     -- if x is False then y ~ String
 ```
-Sigma is type level generalization of `Either`.
-Here `True` and `False`, two possible values for our `A` type in sigma directly correspond
+∑ is type level generalization of a `Sum` types - it is a sum of all possible first components of a tuple (True + False in our case).

-to sum type since we have two possible _branches_.
+Π is type level generalization of `Product` types.